Dryptosaurus: Historic classification

+Beginning in the 1970s, some papers such as Baird and Horner (1979), White (1973), and Steel (1970) put it in Tyrannosauridae, while Russell (1970) argued it was unlikely that it and Laramidian tyrannosaurs were in the same family.
 In 1946, Charles W. Gilmore was the first to observe that certain anatomical features may link Dryptosaurus with coeval Late Cretaceous tyrannosaurids, Albertosaurus, and Tyrannosaurus.
 This observation was also supported by the work of Baird and Horner (1979), but did not have wide acceptance until a new discovery was made in 2005.
-Dryptosaurus was the only large carnivore known in eastern North America until the discovery of the basal tyrannosauroid Appalachiosaurus in 2005.
+Dryptosaurus was the only large named tyrannosaur known in eastern North America until the description of the basal tyrannosauroid Appalachiosaurus in 2005.
 Appalachiosaurus, which is known from more complete remains, is similar to Dryptosaurus in both body size and morphology.
-This discovery made it clear that Dryptosaurus was also a basal tyrannosauroid.
-Detailed phylogenetic analysis by Brusatte et al. (2013) confirmed the tyrannosauroid affinities of Dryptosaurus and assigned it as an "intermediate" tyrannosauroid that is more derived than basal taxa, such as Guanlong and Dilong, but more primitive than members of the more derived Tyrannosauridae.
+This discovery made it clear that Dryptosaurus was also a basal tyrannosauroid, an idea supported by a detailed phylogenetic analysis from Brusatte et al. (2013) which confirmed the tyrannosauroid affinities of Dryptosaurus and assigned it as an "intermediate" tyrannosauroid that is more derived than basal taxa, such as Guanlong and Dilong, but more primitive than members of the more derived Tyrannosauridae.